 African wolf already found in Algeria and Senegal:

-An article published by Gaubert et al. on 10 August 2012 (before the work of Urios et al. discussed above) shed more light on the African wolf in North and West Africa and put forward its uniqueness among other wolf lineages:
+An article published by Gaubert et al. on 10 August 2012 (before the work of Urios et al. mentioned above) shed more light on the African wolf in West and North Africa and put forward its uniqueness among other wolf lineages:

 The African wolf appeared as a distinct genetic entity.
 Genetic distances with the other wolf lineages ranged between 1.9 and 4.3%, whereas they reached 4.5 to 9.3% between the African wolf and the different lineages of jackals.
 The uniqueness of the African wolf was reinforced by the fact that it had the highest level of haplotype and nucleotide diversity among gray wolf lineages, even exceeding that of the Holarctic wolves and dogs, and far greater than what was found for the Himalayan and Indian wolves”.